dreamingblackcat/oneclick-fontchanger/README.md

 #Installation

-Preparing a host.
-Coming Soon.
-You can download or clone the repo and build it yourself via chrome extensions page.
+Currently Preparing a host for downloading.
+Coming Soon.For now,you can download or clone the repo and build it yourself via chrome extensions page.

 ###STEPS
 1. Open Chrome Settings.